telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/checkeddropdownlist/how-to/use-as-radgridview-editor.md

 1\.
 Add a __RadGridView__ to a Form and add a regular text box column which will use the new editor.
 You can bind the grid to a list of sample data and create the data source for __RadCheckedDropDownList__:

->note The "MyPart" class contains a singe public property named "CurrentParts" and a constructor that sets this property.
+>tip The "MyPart" class contains a singe public property named "CurrentParts" and a constructor that sets this property.
 >

 #### Initialize